 Anyone whose priority is long-context efficiency via deepseek sparse attention (dsa): DeepSeek V3.2 — It is specifically built for that.

-Anyone whose priority is largest mainstream production context (2m): Gemini 3.1 Pro — That is its strongest area.
+Anyone whose priority is full multimodal input — text, image, audio and video in one 1m-token window: Gemini 3.1 Pro — That is its strongest area.

 An enterprise with regional data-residency rules: Gemini 3.1 Pro or DeepSeek V3.2 — Origin (China vs US) affects where data is processed and which compliance regime applies — check the provider's terms for your region.